Concert at SOAS: Music and Dance of Tajikistan

 • Project Strands

 MAQĀM BEYOND NATION is designed in the form of six interlinked research strands based in different contact zones across the maqām world.
-Strand 1: Maqām across the Soviet-Chinese divide Rachel Harris, Giovanni De Zorzi, Mukaddas Mijit This strand aims at “unbordering” Central Asian maqām repertoires across the former Soviet-Chinese divide.
-It focuses on repertoires canonised in the twentieth century as the separate Uzbek and Tajik Shashmaqām, and the Uyghur Twelve […]
+Strand 1: Maqām across the Soviet-Chinese divide Rachel Harris, Eugene Leung, Mukaddas Mijit This strand aims at “unbordering” Central Asian maqām repertoires across the former Soviet-Chinese divide.
+It focuses on repertoires canonised in the twentieth century as the separate Uzbek and Tajik Shashmaqām, and the Uyghur Twelve Muqam, […]

 •